Consensys/orion/documentation/development/machine_setup.md

 `
 After doing this you are pretty close to ready.

-We'll just need to setup intellij, then checkout orion and get it working.
+We'll just need to setup IntelliJ, then checkout Orion and get it working.

-There is a stackoverflow that answers questions around this, but I'll link you to the order to do things in First startup intellij, and then setup the default JDK: https://stackoverflow.com/a/31420120
+* First startup IntelliJ, and then setup the default JDK: https://stackoverflow.com/a/31420120

-Then outside of intellij checkout orion as per the project readme using git directly.
-Then open this folder in intellij.
+* Then (if you haven't done so already) outside of IntelliJ [checkout](building.md) Orion.
+Then open this folder in IntelliJ.

-You'll be presented with an import project screen, and series of steps to complete as per the linked to doc.
-Set the path to Gradle will be something like: `/usr/local/Cellar/gradle/4.3.1/libexec/` (based on your brew config and setup)
+* You'll be presented with an import project screen, and series of steps to complete.
+Set the path to Gradle will be something like: `/usr/local/Cellar/gradle/4.3.1/libexec/` (based on your brew config and setup).

 Once you've done this you should have an environment that is nicely setup for working with Orion.